ImperialCollegeLondon/grad_school_git_course/_episodes/l2-02-remote_repositories.md

 > This involves the git command **clone**.
 Let's create a local copy of the
 > `example` repository you created remotely in the last episode.
 >
-> - On GitHub, press down arrow in the far top right and choose "Your
+> - On GitHub, the press down arrow in the far top right and choose "Your
 >   repositories" from the drop-down menu.
 > - Choose the `example` repository from the list.
 > - In the main screen of your repository, click on the green button on the